CitrineInformatics/citrine-python/CONTRIBUTING.md

 docker run --rm -it citrine-python
 ```

-To run all tests in a module or run a specific test, run a command like the following (note that this will result a reported test coverage that is low):
+To run all tests in a module or run a specific test, run a command like the following (note that this will result in a reported test coverage that is low):
 ```bash
 docker run --rm -it citrine-python tests/serialization/test_table.py docker run --rm -it citrine-python tests/serialization/test_table.py::test_simple_deserialization